 The concept of a konyoku onsen may sound like a cultural taboo itself, but it has a long history that is often overlooked.
 Believe it or not, records of konyoku onsen go back as far as the 9th century, with many scholars believing that its history goes back even further than that.
 It wasn’t until Japan opened its ports to the world that the concept of mixed-gender bathing started to receive a critical eye.
 When those from the West experienced it, they found the behavior to be lewd and vulgar.

 Post-World War II, Japan sought to rid itself of these establishments that tainted the developing country’s image by passing various laws that made it impossible for new konyoku onsen to spring up.
 Since then, many establishments have been slipping away into history without much notice.
+Experiencing this dwindling tradition is a rare treat.
+With proper etiquette and behavior, we can do our part to help ensure mixed-gender onsen stay around for generations to come!

 Do’s of konyoku onsen

 - Follow the lead.
 Though all onsen have a few general rules, some establishments may have different traditions.
-Without staring — more on that later — observe what everyone else is doing around you with their towels.
+Without staring—more on that later—observe what everyone else is doing around you with their towels.
 Get a feel for how those around you are settling into the baths and be a part of the relaxing environment.

 - Obey the coverage rules.
 Some konyoku onsen will require you to go fully au naturale while others require women to wear a towel.
-If you aren’t sure — ask an onsen employee.
+If you aren’t sure—ask an onsen employee.

 Tip: If you see that there is a towel wrap rental option at the bath, assume that women should rent a towel.
 Men can use a small hand towel to cover themselves.

 - Ask questions.
-Nobody expects you to know everything, so when in doubt — ask!
+Nobody expects you to know everything, so when in doubt—ask!
 Employees at konyoku onsen would rather you ask how things are done rather than be told what you are doing is wrong.
 By asking questions, you will be guaranteed the correct answer while connecting with the community.

 - Keep your towel in the water.
 If you are at a konyoku onsen that calls for, or suggests, that you cover yourself with a towel, please do so.
-Also keep in mind that these are the only kind of hot spring that allows towels in the water.
-Regular onsen require customers to keep their wash cloths out of the baths.
+Also, keep in mind that these are the only kind of hot spring that allows towels in the water.
+Regular onsen require customers to keep their washcloths out of the baths.

 - Tie your hair up.
 This isn’t a rule specific to konyoku onsen, but this policy is often violated.
 If your hair is long enough to touch the water while you are soaking, it should be tied up.
 This applies to everyone so be sure to keep some hair ties on hand.